 Interventions: A Life in War and Peace

-With over four decades of service at the United Nations, including a decade as Secretary-General, Annan has been at the forefront of recent history’s most significant events and conflicts.
-His work on behalf of the global community spans years, countries, and continents, giving him an unrivaled perspective on geopolitics and the future of the global community.
-In this moving speech based on his new memoir, Kofi Annan candidly discusses his remarkable years at the center of the world stage and the lessons they have taught him.
+With over four decades of service at the United Nations, including a decade as Secretary-General, Kofi Annan has been at the forefront of recent history’s most significant events and conflicts.
+In this moving speech based on his memoir, he candidly discusses the highs and lows of his years at the center of the world stage and the lessons they have taught him.
+He reflects on shuttle-diplomacy during crises such as Kosovo, Lebanon and Israel-Palestine, the wrenching battles over the war in Iraq, and the role of the UN in combattng AIDS and endemic poverty.
+He provides a behind-the-scenes view of global diplomacy during one of the most consequential periods of recent history, and shares the five key lessons of diplomacy gleaned from his career.

-Building Strong Nations: The Three Pillars To A Prosperous Society
+Building Strong Nations: The Three Pillars To A Fairer, Secure Society

-Drawing on his experiences as a diplomat who has worked for decades to strengthen international cooperation and global welfare, Secretary-General Annan discusses the three pillars that are key to developing healthy and prosperous societies.
-In this powerful speech, Annan sheds light on global social and economic issues, and offers wisdom to inspire stronger nations—and a healthier global community.
+Drawing on his experiences as a diplomat who has worked for decades to strengthen international cooperation and global welfare, Kofi Annan discusses the three pillars that are key to developing healthy and prosperous societies.
+In this powerful speech, Annan sheds light on global economic, social and environmental issues, and offers wisdom to inspire stronger nations—and a healthier global community.

 A Conscientious Leader